AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/install-desktop-proofing-viewer-org.md

 1. Ensure that each user completes the installation by opening an interactive proof from the Documents area in Workfront.

-### Installing the Desktop Proofing Viewer on Windows
+### Installing the Desktop Proofing Viewer on Windows {#installing-the-desktop-proofing-viewer-on-windows}

 1. On the user's machine, do one of the following to download the app: